-1. The Comic Strip Adaptations Volume 01
+1. The Avengers: The Comic Strip Adaptations Volume 01

 'It’s very late night on Channel 4 in 1982 again (oh alright, early evening in 1966 for those who weren’t three or less at the time), as the Bowler Hat and Leather Booted pair make a very welcome return in this excellent opener.'
 9/10 - Sci-Fi Bulletin